 Thread-Craft's facilities grew to contain 12,000 square feet, but by the mid 1990's, Thread-Craft, Inc. had outgrown even that facility.
 In the spring of 1997, the Company moved into a new 26,000 square foot plant.
 This state-of-the-art facility features expanded and improved office and manufacturing space, as well as advanced production machines and material handling aids such as overhead cranes.
 In designing the new manufacturing space, the Company emphasized employee health and comfort by including climate control and a state-of-the-art air purification system.

 By then, Thread-Craft, Inc. employed approximately 60 people.
 The transition took place quickly and smoothly.
-Once settled in the new 30,000 square foot facility, Thread-Craft, Inc.'s commitment to quality would drive the organization to a higher level, ISO 9001:2000.
+Once settled in the new facility, Thread-Craft's commitment to quality drove the organization to a new level of quality and efficiency.

 Thread-Craft registered to ISO 9002:1994 in January of 2001.
 The Company also began its aerospace division in 2001, making critical military ball screw components for a large aerospace OEM.
 To meet the growing demand for its aerospace products, the Company expanded its facility by an additional 8,000 square feet in 2005.
 In 2011, the Company doubled its engineering department, doubled its assembly area, built a state-of-the-art inspection room, and added new test facilities.
 Today, commercial and military aerospace production is a staple of Thread-Craft, Inc.

 Propelled by its growth into the aircraft and military market segments, Thread-Craft, Inc. has continued to improve the effectiveness of its management system in order to maintain certifications at the highest levels of the ISO and AS9100 standards.